srini1183/Scan-QR-Code-to-download-file/README.md

 # Scan-QR-Code-to-download-file

 The qr_code_generator.py file gnerates the qr_code.
-By scanning the QR code can download any file.
+By scanning the QR code, we can download any file.

 # How to run?